davidnsousa/bor/paper.md

 ```

 `data2` is a list of lists: one for each observer (in this example ``data2\$`1` `` and ``data2\$`2` ``).
 Inside each list there is one asymmetric interaction matrix per social interaction recorded (e.g., `` data2\$`1`\$`-` ``, `` data2\$`1`\$`+` ``).

+# Acknowledgements

+The authors acknowledge the support of Fundação para a Ciência e Tecnologia (UID/PSI/04810/2013)

+# References